saikb1505/Candidate_management_system_v1/README.md

 2. Set `DEBUG=False` in production
 3. Use a production WSGI server (included: uvicorn)
 4. Set up proper CORS origins
-5. Use managed PostgreSQL and Redis services
+5. Use managed PostgreSQL service
 6. Implement backup strategy
 7. Set up monitoring and alerting
 8. Use HTTPS with valid certificates